aashikauppala/BAE305lab3/README.md

 ### Discussion
 #### Part 1
-_Discussion question 1: How does the current through the LED compare between circuits 1 and 2?_
+_How does the current through the LED compare between circuits 1 and 2?_

 In Circuit 1, where the LED is directly connected to a switch, the current is solely dependent on the resistor value and the voltage source.